ifabrisarabellapark/sc-solana-helloworld/README.md

 solana-keygen verify <PUBKEY> prompt://     # to control the private key of a paper wallet address, use 'solana-keygen verify'
 ```

 4. (optional) Play around with your account address.
-In the context of Solana _wallet_ and _account address_ are synonyms.
+In the context of Solana _pubkey_ and _wallet address_ are often synonyms.

 ```bash
 solana account <ADDRESS>